BEFORE THE STATE BOARD OF EQUALIZATION

 FINDINGS OF FACT

-therefore, no material issues of fact are in dispute.
-[Petitioner's Brief, Exhibit
+matter and, therefore, no material issues of fact are in dispute.

-1; DOR Brief, Exhibit A. Hereinafter referred to as Stipulations of Fact.]
+[Petitioner's Brief, Exhibit 1; DOR Brief, Exhibit A. Hereinafter referred to as

-Commission (FTC) required Seller to divest itself of stores in certain areas, including
+Trade Commission (FTC) required Seller to divest itself of stores in certain

-located in Green River (supermarket) and in Rock Springs (supermarket and liquor store).
-[Stipulations
+were located in Green River (supermarket) and in Rock Springs (supermarket and

 6. Pursuant to an Asset Purchase Agreement dated March 31, 1999, Seller transferred all or substantially all of the tangible personal property used at the two supermarkets to Petitioner.
 [Stipulations of Fact, 8.]

-of the total assets owned by Seller in Wyoming.
-[Stipulations of Fact, 6.]
+than 80% of the total assets owned by Seller in Wyoming.
+[Stipulations

 8. After the purchase, the tangible personal property was used by Petitioner in its ongoing business activities at the supermarkets.
 [Stipulations of Fact, 10.]

-sales or use tax due with respect to all tangible personal property used at the two
+Wyoming sales or use tax due with respect to all tangible personal property used

-supermarkets purchased by Petitioner.
-[Petitioner's Exhibit 3; Stipulations of
+at the two supermarkets purchased by Petitioner.
+[Petitioner's Exhibit

-related to the purchase of the tangible personal property transferred incidental to its
+sales tax related to the purchase of the tangible personal property transferred

-attached documentation and an explanation that the acquisition of the supermarkets was not
+DOR, with attached documentation and an explanation that the acquisition of the

 12. On August 5, 1999, the DOR denied Petitioner's refund requests based on the DOR's interpretation of Wyo.
 Stat.
 39-15-101(a)(vii)(M).
 [Stipulations of Fact, 14.]